jonathanwoolf/gps/README.md

 # Author: Jonathan Woolf jwool003@ucr.edu

-This code reads data from the linux serial port connected to your GPS device, for example "ttyACM0", and calls the function "gpsData()" which reads the serial port to return latitude, longitude, MPH, and a timestamp.
+This code reads data from the serial port connected to your GPS device, for example "ttyACM0", and calls the function "gpsData()" which reads the serial port to return latitude, longitude, MPH, and a timestamp.
 The function also outputs data to pos.txt, log.txt, and speed.txt.